-We believe that there should be a mix of internal and independent evaluations, for the reasons stated above.
-Al In NTIA's view, more research is necessary to create comactors may well undertake these evaluations voluntarily in the interest of risk management and harm reduction.
-However, as discussed below, regulatory and legal requirements around evaluations and evaluation inputs may also be necessary to make relevant actors answerable for their choices.
+actors may well undertake these evaluations voluntarily in the interest of risk management and harm is important to reduction.
+However, as discussed below, regulatory and legal requirements around evaluations and eval- and comparable uation inputs may also be necessary to make relevant actors answerable for their choices.
 Rather than imcould abet AI development.53